Soccer-Morocco fans seek to breach security cordon at Spain match | Sports-Games

 Soccer-Morocco fans seek to breach security cordon at Spain match

+Morocco fans desperate to attend their country's World Cup match against Spain on Wednesday tried to breach a cordon around the stadium, prompting riot police to push them back in one of the toughest tests yet of Qatari security arrangements.

-Morocco fans desperate to attend their country's World Cup match against Spain sought to breach a security cordon near the stadium on Wednesday, prompting riot police to push them back and seal off the route, a Reuters journalist said.
+Morocco fans desperate to attend their country's World Cup match against Spain on Wednesday tried to breach a cordon around the stadium, prompting riot police to push them back in one of the toughest tests yet of Qatari security arrangements.
+Scuffles continued between police and fans outside the ground and a police officer fell from a horse, a Reuters journalist there said, with the stadium full to its capacity of more than 44,000 spectators.

 But Morocco's matches have also been testing for organisers.
 There was pushing and shoving outside the stadium as ticketless fans gathered ahead of its Dec.
 1 defeat of Canada, with some trying to climb the fence.
 Ahead of Tuesday's kickoff, security appeared tighter than at other games, with rows of riot police deployed on the ground and on horseback as fans walked towards the stadium.